ksamuk/pixy/README.md

 ## Background

 Population geneticists are often interested in quantifying nucleotide diversity within and nucleotide differences between populations.
-The two most common summary statistics for these quantities are often attributed to Nei and Li (1979), who discuss summarizing variation case of two populations (denoted 'x' and 'y'):
+The two most common summary statistics for these quantities were described by Nei and Li (1979), who discuss summarizing variation case of two populations (denoted 'x' and 'y'):

 - π  - Average nucleotide diversity within populations, also sometimes denoted π<sub>x</sub> and π<sub>y</sub> to indicate the population of interest.
 - d<sub>xy</sub> - Average nucleotide difference between populations, also sometimes denoted π<sub>xy</sub> (pixy, get it?), to indicate that the statistic is a comparison between populations x and y.